maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="option-base-01"></a>
 ### `OPTION BASE` {0|1}

 `OPTION BASE` was introduced in Dartmouth BASIC version 4.
 It allows you to select whether arrays start at index 0, or 1.
-Earlier versions used base 1, and when base 0 was introduced in later version that meant that all arrays ended up with additional unused elements.
+Earlier versions used base 1, and when base 0 was introduced in version 2 that meant that all arrays ended up with additional unused elements.
 For those programs that used a base index of 1, which is many of them, using `OPTION BASE 1` before using `DIM` statements would eliminate this wasted memory.

 RetroBASIC supports this function, but it has no real effect.
 Memory constraints are no longer an issue, so there is no reason not to include a zeroth item.
 The only effect is a minor one, the function `LBOUND` will return 0 or 1 depending on this setting.